It was the ultimate

 Production sketch of Mammy Two-Shoes wielding a broom. |

-above her shoulders except for a brief glimpse of her face in the short Saturday Evening Puss.
+above her shoulders except for a brief glimpse of her face in the short Saturday Evening Puss, the typical minor cast included Spike

-(1949), were a pair of bulldogs that Tom frequently encountered in his
+a pair of bulldogs that Tom frequently encountered in his pursuits of Jerry.

-pursuits of Jerry.
-Spike started out as indiscriminately vicious, however
+Spike started out as indiscriminately vicious, however usually attacking Tom.

-was often incorporated into the shorts by Tom and Jerry’s antics spoiling
+often incorporated into the shorts by Tom and Jerry’s antics spoiling something

-something Spike was doing (and since he usually took it out on Tom, Jerry would
+Spike was doing (and since he usually took it out on Tom, Jerry would set Spike

-set Spike off on purpose).
-Tyke, voiced by Michael Dobson, was introduced and
+off on purpose).
+Tyke, voiced by Michael Dobson, was introduced and softened

-softened Spike’s character a bit and gave Jerry a new weapon against Tom, as
+Spike’s character a bit.
+He also gave Jerry a new weapon against Tom as

 whenever Tyke would end up hurt by Jerry Tom would be on the receiving end of